HOW MANY STATES REQUIRE FINANCIAL LITERACY?

 Remember freshman year when you thought algebra would never leave your brain?
 Turns out personal finance is one of those rare subjects you actually use.
 Imagine knowing how to budget right out of high school, choosing a bank account with fewer fees, or understanding how to use credit wisely—not after college, but before you step into the real world.

-Studies show students with personal-finance instruction often rely less on credit cards, are more likely to earn scholarships, and avoid payday-loan traps.
+Studies show that middle school and high school students with personal-finance instruction often rely less on credit cards, are more likely to earn scholarships, and avoid payday-loan traps.
 Teachers also say students are more engaged when lessons connect directly to their daily lives—which makes class feel less like homework and more like life skill prep.

 This shift isn’t slowing down.
 If anything, the list will keep growing.
 Whether you’re an educator scrambling to meet state mandates, a parent trying to prepare your kids, or a district looking for scalable solutions, the demand for high-quality financial literacy resources is only getting stronger.